ejeschke/ginga/doc/manual/customizing.rst

 ======================================================

-The reference viewer can be customized during viewer initialization via a module called `ginga_config`, which can be anywhere in the user's Python import path, including in the Ginga settings folder described above (e.g. `$HOME/.ginga/ginga_config.py`).
+The reference viewer can be customized during viewer initialization using a module called `ginga_config`, which can be anywhere in the user's Python import path, including in the Ginga configuration folder described above (e.g. `$HOME/.ginga/ginga_config.py`).

 Specifically, this file will be imported and two methods will be run if